-The Property is required for the construction and operation of the Purple Line Westside Extension Project Section 2 ("Project").
-The address, record owner, physical description, and nature of the property interest sought to be acquired for the Project are summarized as follows:
+The Property is required by the Los Angeles County Metropolitan Transportation Authority ("LACMTA" or "Metro") for the construction and operation of the Purple Line Westside Subway Extension Transit Project Section 2 ("Project").
+The address, record owners (as indicated by a title report) ("Owners"), physical description, and nature of the property interest sought to be acquired for the Project are summarized on Attachment "1" attached hereto.